 Anton Sevilla-Liu is Associate Professor for Philosophy of Education at Kyushu University, Japan.
 His research has three interconnected domains: theory, praxis, and qualitative research.
 For theory, he does research on ethics of education, particularly using the ideas of Watsuji Tetsurô and Mori Akira.
 (He is the author of Watsuji Tetsurô’s Global Ethics of Emptiness, Palgrave 2017.)
 For praxis, he examines various issues in student guidance, moral education, and spiritual education.
 And for qualitative research, he focuses on narrative and phenomenological analysis on the inner workings of the process of human becoming.
 He is also one of the editors of the Journal of Japanese Philosophy.

-Nami Fujimoto is Lecturer at Kyoto Kacho University.
+Nami Fujimoto is Senior Lecturer at Aichi University of Education.
 She is particularly interested in exploring the idea and practice of political/citizenship education.
 Her recent publications include “On Rancière’s Aesthetics of Knowledge: Reconsidering Citizenship Education," Kyoto University Research Studies in Education, No. 65, 2019, pp. 359-371 (in Japanese).
 She also translated Chapter 4 of Gert J.J.
 Biesta, The Rediscovery of Teaching, London: Routledge,2017, into Japanese. firstname.lastname@example.org